 E ~ 8th

-ELA: I am in the process of writing his curriculum. (say a prayer, okay?)
+ELA: I am in the process of writing and gathering resources for his curriculum. (say a prayer, okay?)
 It will be a combination course in reading, writing, and grammar.
-At the bottom of this post is a little sneak peak, cheat sheet! 🙂

 History: Grade 8 Social Studies PACEs

 Social Studies: Grade 3 Social Studies PACEs